 We bill all servers by the hour.
-As an example, this means you can deploy servers with different operating systems for just a day to test a new version of your application and then just delete them.
+As an example, this means you can deploy virtual servers with different operating systems for just a day to test a new version of your application and then just delete them.
 To begin, you first make a "deposit" into your account, for example, $25, and as the hours go by, we deduct the hourly price of each of your virtual servers from that deposit.
 Before the deposit runs out, we will automatically refill your account by charging your credit card for an amount equal to the next 30 days of service.
 You may also pay by PayPal.

 How much RAM, CPU and SSD disk space do you recommend?